rinaldodev/calendars-sync-for-google-calendars/README.md

 This is a script template for Google Apps Script that allows you to synchronize Google Calendars.

+Just choose a source calendar and a target calendar and let the magic happens.

+Selected events will be copied from the source calendar to the target calendar.

+## Advantages over other solutions

 - Lightweight synchonization by using incremental sync
-- Saves even more quota by using batch requests
+- Saves quota by using batch requests
 - Easily customizable by changing constant values
 - Well documented - easy to make your own changes
 - Hability to run from any Google account
 - Respect notifications settings by not recreating events everytime

-Just choose a source calendar and a target calendar and let the magic happens.
+- Copy only relevant events by using the default opinionated filters
+- Safety checks to make sure unrelated events don't get affected

 ## Setting it up